vino9net/cookiecutter-python/{{cookiecutter.project_slug}}/README.md

-# Welcome to your CDK Python project!
+# Welcome to your Python project!

-This project is set up like Python project using poetry package manager.
+This project is set up Python project with dev tooling pre-configured

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+* black
+* flake8
+* isort
+* mypy
+* VS Code support

 ## Setup
 ```